Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Introduction

 In light of this finding, we propose the \textbf{C}ross-lingual \textbf{W}atermark \textbf{R}emoval \textbf{A}ttack (\textbf{CWRA}) to highlight the practical implications arising from deficient cross-lingual consistency.
 When performing CWRA, the attacker begins by translating the original language prompt into a pivot language, which is fed to the LLM to generate a response in the pivot language.
 Finally, the response is translated back into the original language.
 In this way, the attacker obtains the response in the original language and bypasses the watermark with the second translation step.
-CWRA outperforms re-writing attacks, such as re-translation and paraphrasing~\cite{liu2023survey}, as it achieves the lowest AUC (reducing it from 0.95 to 0.67) and the highest text quality.
+CWRA outperforms re-writing attacks, such as re-translation and paraphrasing~\cite{liu2023survey}, as it decreases the AUCs to a random-guessing level and achieves the highest text quality.

 To resist CWRA, we propose a defense method that improves the cross-lingual consistency of current LLM watermarking.
 Our method is based on two critical factors.
 The first is the \textbf{cross-lingual semantic clustering of the vocabulary}.
 Instead of treating each token in the vocabulary as the smallest unit when ironing watermarks, as done by KGW~\cite{pmlr-v202-kirchenbauer23a}, our method considers a cluster of tokens that share the same semantics across different languages as the smallest unit of processing.
 In this way, the post-translated token will still carry the watermark as it would fall in the same cluster as before translation.
 The second is \textbf{cross-lingual semantic robust vocabulary partition}.
 Inspired by \citet{liu2023semantic}, we ensure that the partition of the vocabulary are similar for semantically similar contexts in different languages.
-Despite its limitations, our approach elevates the AUC from 0.67 to 0.88 under the CWRA, paving the way for future research.
+Despite its limitations, our approach (named X-SIR) substantially elevates the AUCs under the CWRA, paving the way for future research.

-Our contributions are summarized as follows: \begin{itemize}[topsep=0pt, partopsep=0pt,itemsep=0pt,parsep=0pt,leftmargin=10pt] \item We reveal the deficiency of current text watermarking technologies in maintaining cross-lingual consistency (\cref{sec:cross-lingual-consistency-of-text-watermark}).
+Our contributions are summarized as follows: \begin{itemize}[topsep=0pt, partopsep=0pt,itemsep=0pt,parsep=0pt,leftmargin=10pt] \item \textbf{Evaluation} (\cref{sec:cross-lingual-consistency-of-text-watermark}): We reveal the deficiency of current text watermarking technologies in maintaining cross-lingual consistency.